jackyho112/area-deprivation-data-pipelines/README.md

 # US import data pipeline

-The source is [Amazon Data Exchange](https://aws.amazon.com/marketplace/pp/US-Imports-Automated-Manifest-System-AMS-Shipments/prodview-stk4wn3mbhx24).
+The source is [Amazon Data Exchange](https://aws.amazon.com/marketplace/pp/US-Imports-Automated-Manifest-System-AMS-Shipments/prodview-stk4wn3mbhx24) and [US Harmonized Tariff Schedule (HTS)](https://www.usitc.gov/tata/hts/archive/index.htm).
 It contains data for US imports from 2018 to 2020.
 I assume it will also contain 2021 data when it becomes available.

 ## Input data

 Each year's data contains 11 datasets for header, bill, cargo description, hazmat, hazmat class, tariff, cosignee, notified party, shipper, container, and mark number.
+We will also use the latest HTS data.

 For information on these datasets and their columns, refer to this [notebook](https://github.com/jackyho112/us-import-data-pipelines/blob/main/notebooks/exploration.ipynb).
 You can also refer to the Amazon Data Exchange [overview page](https://aws.amazon.com/marketplace/pp/US-Imports-Automated-Manifest-System-AMS-Shipments/prodview-stk4wn3mbhx24#offers).